arena-bridge/allure-reports/README.md

 ```
 3. Create a public repository where the reports will be stored

-4. In GitHubs Pages in repository setting  up accordingly:
+4. In GitHubs Pages in repository settings input accordingly:

  Pages Source: